congminh090800/eth-wallet-app-demo/README.md

 ```

 ## Requirement to run this properly:
-> Please install metamask to get connect to the blockchain
+> Please install metamask to get connected to the blockchain

 ## Preferences
 >Ethers documentation: https://docs.ethers.io/v5/